 The mechanisms and the sequence of events by which free radicals interfere with cellular functions are not fully understood; but one of the most important oxidative events seems to be lipid peroxidation, which results in cellular membrane damage.
 Lipid peroxidation refers to the oxidative degradation of lipids.
 Free fatty acids and squalene are major lipids that make up sebum.
 Retinol & its analogs are commonly used skin care actives.
 Both these compounds are highly susceptible to peroxidation and photodegradation.
 A great diversity of aldehydes are formed when lipid hydroperoxides break down.
 Some of these aldehydes are highly reactive and may be considered as second toxic messengers which disseminate and augment initial free radical events.
 Selection of a broad-spectrum antioxidant having potent lipid peroxidation inhibition is the key in developing effective skin care products.

 Synoxyl® HSS is a breakthrough first-in-the Industry stabilizer.
-It is an excellent photostabiliser for Avobenzone.
-The photostabilizing effect of Synoxyl® HSS arises from triplet-state energy transfer from avobenzone to Synoxyl HSS and through light-induced reactions that preserve the main chromophores.
-It provides in-vivo SPF boosting by 50% for both organic and inorganic sunscreens when alone it has no contribution to SPF.
-Synoxyl® HSS further protects skin by inhibiting up-stream ROS cascade.
-It is easy to use in oil in combination with HydraSynol™ DOI to provide hydrating broad-spectrum sunscreen oils.
+It is an excellent photostabilizer for Avobenzone.
+The photostabilizing effect of Synoxyl® HSS arises from triplet-state energy transfer from avobenzone to Synoxyl® HSS and through light-induced reactions that preserve the main chromophores.
+It provides in-vivo SPF boosting of well over 50% for both organic and inorganic sunscreens when alone it has no contribution to SPF.
+It is very easy to use in oil and in alcoholic spray.
+When combined with HydraSynol™ DOI it provides hydrating broad-spectrum sunscreen oils and sprays.
 Use of Avobenzone, HMS, OS with Synoxyl® HSS provides cost-effective, high SPF & broad-spectrum (critical wavelength of > 370 nm) sunscreens.
+Synoxyl® HSS gives an option to develop an Octocrylene- and Oxybenzone-free Broad-Spectrum Sunscreen having in-vivo SPF 50+.

 Request A Sample